 The roll dynamics of heavy vehicles when cornering are much more relevant to vehicle safety than those of automobiles [25].
 Heavy vehicles feature relatively high centres of mass and narrow track widths and can lose roll stability at moderate levels of lateral acceleration.
 Whereas the performance limit of an automobile is characterised by a loss of yaw stability, the performance limit of a heavy vehicle is typically characterised by a loss of roll stability.
-That is, in typical operating conditions, the maximum lateral acceleration beyond which a heavy vehicle loses stability is limited by roll-over rather than by jack-knifing or trailer swing [24, 26, 42], whereas an automobile can
+That is, in typical operating conditions, the maximum lateral acceleration beyond which a heavy vehicle loses stability is limited by roll-over rather than by jack-knifing or trailer swing [24, 26, 42], whereas an automobile can never generate sufficient lateral tyre force to roll over unless a tyre strikes an obstacle.

 Under lateral acceleration, the vehicle body rolls out of the corner and the centre of mass is shifted outboard of the vehicle centreline.
 This effect creates an additional destabilising moment that diminishes the roll stability.
 Thus roll compliance of the suspensions and torsional compliance of the vehicle frames reduce the roll-over threshold.
-Load shift caused by slosh in liquid tankers also adversely affects roll stability [25, 83].
+Load shift caused by slosh in liquid tankers also adversely affects roll stability [25, 84].